 More versatile in terms of cooking styles: Thanks to its fuel regulator, with the Jetboil Minimo, you can easily cook in a wide variety of styles to produce a more well-rounded, versatile meal.
 You can incrementally adjust the heat level so that you have the option of simmering or sauteing your foods, along with quickly and easily boiling your water.

 Precision cooking: Another feature of the fuel regulator is that it allows the Jetboil Minimo to cook precisely in a wider variety of temperatures, even down to 20 degrees Fahrenheit.
-Because of this, the Minimo is designed to retain its boiling abilities even considerably below freezing.
+Because of this, the Minimo is designed to retain its boiling speed and abilities even considerably below freezing.

 Much more fuel-efficient: The Jetboil Minimo uses only 6,000 BTU/hr, which is much less than the Flash as well as many other camping stoves.
 This means that you will save money by needing to buy the fuel canisters less frequently.
 The Minimo’s lower fuel consumption also means that it has less negative impact on the environment.